 OUR Washington, DC TEAM

-Joe Trippi, Senior Advisor - heralded on the cover of The New Republic as the man who “reinvented campaigning,” Joe Trippi has been at the forefront of movement politics for nearly 30 years.
+Joe Trippi (Co-Founder) is heralded on the cover of The New Republic as the man who “reinvented campaigning,” Joe Trippi has been at the forefront of movement politics for nearly 30 years.
 Trippi began his political career working on Edward M. Kennedy’s presidential campaign in 1980 and has worked on numerous presidential, gubernatorial, senate, and congressional campaigns in the United State and around the world since.
 In 2008,Trippi helped Morgan Tsvangirai and the Movement for Democratic Change receive the most votes, and helped garner international media attention to Robert Mugabe’s democratic subversion and violence which led to a ‘unity’ government and Tsvangarai becoming Prime Minister of Zimbabwe.
 In 2010, Trippi was a senior strategist and media consultant in Jerry Brown’s successful run for California Governor.
 He is the author of "The Revolution will not be Televised: Democracy, the Internet and the Overthrow of Everything," which chronicles his revolutionary use of the internet in political campaigning.

-Christopher Harvin, Senior Advisor - is a founding Partner at Sanitas International, a global strategic communication, public affairs, digital media and political advisory firm based in Washington DC.
+Christopher Harvin (Co-Founder) is a founding Partner at Sanitas International, a global strategic communication, public affairs, digital media and political advisory firm based in Washington DC.
 He was recognized as one of the top public relations practitioners under 40 by PRWeek in 2013, has served the White House and has held senior communications and public affairs positions with U.S. Cabinet Secretaries, Members of Congress and the Coalition Provisional Authority in Iraq.
 Having worked in almost 70 countries and on 6 continents, Mr. Harvin has provided political and communications counsel and support around the world to include U.S. Presidential, Senate and Congressional campaigns, international corporations, opposition candidates and their parties, and dozens foreign heads of state and sovereign governments.

-Albert Wynn, Government Relations Advisor, is currently a senior director at Greenberg Traurig, LLP and a former member of the U.S. House of Representatives, representing Maryland’s 4th Congressional District.
+Albert Wynn (Senior Government Relations Advisor) is currently a senior director at Greenberg Traurig, LLP and a former member of the U.S. House of Representatives, representing Maryland’s 4th Congressional District.
 While in the House, Albert served on the House Energy and Commerce Committee, most recently as Chairman of its Subcommittee on Environment and Hazardous Materials, and as a member of the Subcommittee on Energy and Air Quality.
 In addition, Albert was a member of the Financial Services Committee and the Foreign Affairs Committee.
 During his distinguished career in the United States Congress, Albert held numerous prominent positions, including Senior Democratic Whip, Regional Whip, Chairman of the Congressional Black Caucus PAC, member of the Democrats’ message team, Chairman of the Congressional Black Caucus Task Force on Small Business, and Co-Chair of the Hydrogen and Wireless Caucuses.
 While there, he was selected to serve as delegate to numerous inter-parliamentary meetings, involving both the Caribbean and European Union organizations.